farsightsec/axa/README.md

 # AXA (Advanced Exchange Access)
 -------------------------------
+The purpose of Farsight's SRA (SIE Remote Access) toolkit is to bring the capabilties of the Farsight Security Information Exchange (SIE) right to the subscriber's network rather than requirng a direct connection to Farsight SIE.
+The SRA service is delivered via Farsight's Advanced Exchange Access (AXA) protocol which allows SRA session initators to control a number of parameters
+include:
+* select SIE channels
+* specify search paterns
-The purpose of SRA is to make the capabilties of Farsight Security Information Exchange (SIE) available within a subscriber's network rather than requirng a direct connection to Farsight SIE.
-The SRA service is delivered via Farsight's Advanced Exchange Aces (AXA) protocol which allows SRA session initators to select SIE chanels, to specify search paterns, and to control rate limits and other AXA session level parameters.
-After SRA session paramaters have been established, SIE data is encrypted and streamed to the SRA subscriber via TCP/IP, using an SSH transport (similar to rsync or git).
+* control rate limits and packet counts

+After SRA session paramaters have been established, SIE data is encrypted and streamed to the SRA subscriber via TCP/IP, using an SSH transport (similar to applications like rsync or git).

-The following tools are available to Farsight customers that subscribe to one or more SRA channels:
+The following tools are provided to Farsight customers that subscribe to one or more SRA channels:

 * `libaxa`: middleware for AXA protocol including connection and encapsulation/decapsulation
-* `sratunnel`: by which remote SIE data is made to appear on a local socket
+* `sratunnel`: a tool that enables remote SIE data appear on a local socket
 * `sratool`: a debuging interface capable of exercising and examining AXA

 The `sratunnel` source code is intended as a working example of caling